Taitava/obsidian-shellcommands-documentation/Variables/{{event_file_name}}.md

 # Variable: `{{event_file_name}}`

-> Gives the selected file name with a file extension.
+> Gives the event related file name with a file extension.
 If you need it without the extension, use {{event_title}} instead.

 _(The above description can also be seen in the plugin's settings.)_